 - 5. BOEING's decision to put profits over safety is further evident in BOEING's repeated claims that the 737 MAX 8 is so similar to its earlier models that it does not require significant retraining for those pilots familiar with the older generation of 737s.
 BOEING has insisted that retraining is not required, even after Lion Air Flight 610 crashed, because airlines would buy fewer BOEING aircraft if pilots needed to be retrained.
-In so doing, BOEING risked people's lives merely to improve its bottom line and must pay punitive damages to punish and deter BOEING, and others, from doing so again. - 6.
-Equally culpable in the tragic loss of life, the FAA approved and/or certified BOEING's design for its new aircraft despite its substantial flaws because the FAA had negligently hired and/or trained its employees, and it knew or should have known that its employees were unfit to perform their job duties and responsibilities, including implementing and executing inspections and testing of the 737 MAX 8; and that a catastrophic plane crash was a foreseeable consequence.
+In so doing, BOEING risked people's lives merely to improve its bottom line and must pay punitive damages to punish and deter BOEING, and others, from doing so again. - BOEING's design for its new aircraft despite its substantial flaws because the FAA had negligently hired and/or trained its employees, and it knew or should have known were unfit to perform their job duties and responsibilities, including implementing and executing inspections and testing of the 737 MAX 8; and that a catastrophic plane crash was a foreseeable consequence.
 Further, after the initial Lion Air Flight 610 crash, the FAA negligently, recklessly, and/or unlawfully provided incomplete and inadequate warnings to pilots, passengers, and the public that severely understated and downplayed the serious known safety risk associated with continued flight of the 737 MAX 8.
-Moreover, it characterized the FAA airworthiness directive as a "non-emergency" that would address and fix the known problem, all of which Plaintiff's decedents and other passengers on Flight 302 relied on to their detriment, being duped into a false sense of security about riding on a 737 MAX 8.
+Moreover, it characterized the FAA airworthiness directive as a "non-emergency" that would address and fix the known problem, all of which Plaintiffs and other passengers on Flight 302 relied on to their detriment, being duped into a false sense of security about riding on a 737 MAX 8.
 Sadly, these two entirely preventable airline crashes demonstrate that the FAA is ill-equipped to oversee the aerospace industry and will downplay serious hazards and safety risks to the public rather than sound the alarm about safety concerns, problems, issues and hazards that pose substantial, probable, and/or foreseeable risks to human life.
-BOEING and the regulators that enabled it must be held accountable for their reckless actions.
+BOEING, and the regulators that enabled it, must be held accountable for their reckless actions.